LaTribuWeb3/bad-debt-backend/README.md

 Let's say the new protocol you're adding is named "Proto"

 - Create a new config file here: `src/configs/ProtoConfig.json`.
 This file should contains all required infos.
-- Create a new parser here: `src/parsers/compound/ProtoParser.ts`.
-If not specificities, just a class that inherit the CompoundParser class is enough
+- Create a new runner here: `src/runners/ProtoRunner.ts`, then two cases:
-- Create a new runner here: `src/runners/ProtoRunner.ts` which will import the config file, initialize an instance of the ProtoParser class and start the main() function
+    - if the new protocol does not have any specificities w.r.t Compound: just create an instance of the CompoundParser class
+    - if there are any specificities, create a new Parser here: `src/parsers/compound/ProtoParser.ts` and overrite the functions that need to be in order to add the specificities

+Examples of Compound forks without specificities:
+- Sonne Finance,
+- Rari-Capital

-Examples of Compound forks: Sonne Finance, Rari-Capital, Aurigami
+Examples of Compound forks with specificities:
+- Aurigami
+- Moonwell